mmoayyed/mmoayyed.github.io/_posts/2016-07-23-cas5-m3-release.md

 # Digest AuthN

-Taking advantage of Pac4j 1.9, CAS now presents support for Digest authentication as another form of non-interactive authentication.
+Taking advantage of Pac4j 1.9, CAS now presents support for [Digest authentication](https://apereo.github.io/cas/development/installation/Digest-Authentication.html) as another form of non-interactive authentication.

 # WS-Fed Encrypted Assertions

-In this milestone, The WS-FED CAS module starts to support encrypted assertions issued by ADFS.
+In this milestone, the WS-FED CAS module starts to support encrypted assertions issued by ADFS.
 This change is also ported to the `4.2.x` release line.

 # Authy OTP MFA

 Finally, CAS adds [Authy](https://www.authy.com) to its collection of supported MFA providers.
-At this time, support is limited to Authy's OTP REST API.
-Given community and interest, support for Authy's OneTouch API may be worked out in the future.
+At this time, support is limited to [Authy's OTP REST API](https://apereo.github.io/cas/development/installation/AuthyAuthenticator-Authentication.html).
+Given community demand and interest, support for Authy's OneTouch API may be worked out in the future.

 # What's Next?